 The New Testament

 Rabbi Yeshua spoke the Torah to his shlikhim in Israel.
-The four canonical Gospels, written by Rabbis Matityahu, Rabbi Marcus, Luke and John, anchor the New Testament in eternal truth, as the Torah anchors the Old Testament in eternal truth.
+The four canonical Gospels, written by Rabbi Matityahu, Rabbi Marcus, Rabbi Lucas, and Rabbi Yokhanan, anchor the New Testament in eternal truth, as the Torah anchors the Old Testament in eternal truth.

 Rabbi Paul reminds us that all Scripture is inspired 2 Tim 3:16.
 At the time he was thinking of the Old Testament.
 But Rabbi Yeshua told his shlikhim, “[The Holy Spirit] will glorify me, for he will take what is mine and declare it to you.
 All that the Father has is mine; therefore I said that he will take what is mine and declare it to you” Jn 16:14.
 In God’s providence, therefore, the Catholic Church brought into being a New Testament, as a perpetual living witness to God’s Mashiakh.
 Holy Mother Church brought these two testaments together as the eternal Catholic Canon of Sacred Scripture